whitneyburton/portfolios/students/regis_boudinot/20150814-regis_boudinot-m1.markdown

 ### Feedback to Me

+I was told:

+"I think you could benefit from planning code out before implementing it.
+When pairing, it can be confusing to follow your train of thought before you have planned it out"

+"But overall, I think you are a great person to have in the community.
+You’re outgoing, easy to approach, etc.""

-I was told that I need to slow down and communicate more.
+I need to slow down and communicate more.
 Ever since said feedback I have now discovered that writing test first enables me to slow down and more appropriately describe what I am doing.